yjacquin/fast-mcp/README.md

   sse_route: 'sse', # This is the default route for the SSE endpoint
   # Add allowed origins below, it defaults to Rails.application.config.hosts
   # allowed_origins: ['localhost', '127.0.0.1', 'example.com', /.*\.example\.com/],
+  # localhost_only: true, # Set to false to allow connections from other hosts
+  # whitelist specific ips to if you want to run on localhost and allow connections from other IPs
+  # allowed_ips: ['127.0.0.1', '::1']
   # authenticate: true,       # Uncomment to enable authentication
   # auth_token: 'your-token' # Required if authenticate: true
 ) do |server|